 CHIEF PLENTY COUPS

-The Chief Plenty Coups Honor Guard will be traveling to Arlington, VA on November 11, 2021, to participate in the 100-year anniversary ceremonies of the Tomb of the Unknown Soldier.
-The Honor Guard, with Crow Nation ceremonial drummers, dancers and tribal leaders, will honor their legendary leader Chief Plenty Coups, who 100 years ago was selected by his fellow Native American Chiefs to represent all native tribes at the inaugural ceremonies of the Tomb of the Unknown Soldier.
+The Chief Plenty Coups Honor Guard & Drumming Group traveled to Arlington, VA on November 9, 2021, to participate in the 100-year anniversary ceremonies of the Tomb of the Unknown Soldier.
+They honored their legendary leader Chief Plenty Coups, who 100 years ago was selected by his fellow Native American Chiefs to represent all native tribes at the inaugural ceremonies of the Tomb of the Unknown Soldier.

 This project is supported by and will be documented by the Montana State Parks Foundation, in partnership with Montana Fish, Wildlife, and Parks.

-The “Visions of Chief Plenty Coups” project will create lasting, accessible video assets that capture the story of Chief Plenty Coups' participation in the inaugural ceremonies at the Tomb of the Unknown Soldier and the subsequent performances of the Chief Plenty Coups Honor Guard, dancers, and drumming group at the 100th anniversary.
+The “Visions of Chief Plenty Coups” documentary project is creating a lasting, accessible documentary series that captures the story of Chief Plenty Coups' participation in the inaugural ceremonies at the Tomb of the Unknown Soldier at Arlington, VA, and the subsequent service of the Chief Plenty Coups Honor Guard, and Drumming Group at the 100th anniversary in November 2021.

 THE VISIONS OF CHIEF PLENTY COUPS

-Crow tribal members will guide them in the production of a documentary-style film chronicling how his fellow Native American Chiefs selected Chief Plenty Coups to represent all native tribes at the inaugural ceremonies of the Tomb of the Unknown Soldier 100 years ago.
+Crow tribal members are guiding them in the production of a documentary-style film chronicling how his fellow Native American Chiefs selected Chief Plenty Coups to represent all native tribes at the inaugural ceremonies of the Tomb of the Unknown Soldier 100 years ago.

-Our project will document the lead-up and preparations made by the Honor Guard and others and their performance and participation in the 100th-anniversary ceremony.
+Our project documents the lead-up and preparations made by the Honor Guard and others and their service and participation in the 100th-anniversary ceremony.
 The film will include historical footage and other resources to tell the story of Chief Plenty Coups' involvement in the inaugural event in 1921.